brootaylor/brootaylor-v2/src/_content/pages/work.md

 bodyClass: "work"

 date: 2021-06-23T18:38:00
-updated: 2021-09-08T18:59:00
+updated: 2021-09-14T19:10:00
 ---

 ## What I do

-I'm a Frontend Web Developer and UI Engineer.
+I'm a Frontend Web Developer & UI Engineer.

 Breaking my role down a bit further; I primarily work on the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
 This is my preference and certainly plays to my strengths.
 However, I'm often found with my hands in the "back-of-the-front-end" and DevOps stuff as well - (eg. JavaScript bundlers, deployment tooling, <abbr title="Continuous Integration">CI</abbr>/<abbr title="Continuous Deployment">CD</abbr> etc.).

 I spend a lot of my time writing / creating the HTML, CSS, and presentational JavaScript code that makes up a user interface.
 User-centricity is very important to me when developing a web solution which means I have a keen focus on [responsive design](https://alistapart.com/article/responsive-web-design), [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement), [semantic markup](https://www.w3.org/TR/WCAG20-TECHS/G115.html), [accessibility](https://www.w3.org/TR/WCAG20/), [web standards](https://www.w3.org/standards/) and [performance](https://developer.mozilla.org/en-US/docs/Learn/Performance).

 My aim is to build web solutions that are as [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and future-friendly as possible.
+For this reason I prefer a *vanilla* approach and tend to steer clear of using JavaScript frameworks in my work.

 ---